alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/getting_started_with_tosca_component/getting_started_with_tosca_component.markdown

 * `tosca-normative-types:1.0.0-SNAPSHOT` means that our JDK component has a dependency to the TOSCA normative which is defined by another CSAR with the following value in its TOSCA file.

 {% warning %}
-Alien4Cloud comes with a version of the normative types.
+Alien4Cloud comes with a default version of the normative types inside its catalog.
 Make sure that it matches the version you specify in your TOSCA file.
-Otherwise, you can import the correct version from our [github](https://github.com/alien4cloud/tosca-normative-types)
+Otherwise, you can import the needed version from our [github](https://github.com/alien4cloud/tosca-normative-types)
 {% endwarning %}

 ## Main part: node_types